SilenZcience/cat_win/DOCUMENTATION.md

 The Output will be sorted by the Frequency of Occurrence starting with the most common Word.
 In Addition the used Files will be displayed beforehand.
 Finally the Sum of all Tokens is displayed.
-Using this Argument in Uppercase (-W, --WORDCOUNT) will ONLY display this Message and stop Code Execution.
+Using this Argument in Uppercase (--WC, --WORDCOUNT) will ONLY display this Message and stop Code Execution.

 ```console
 > catw test.txt